 The potential market risk of the Investment Fund may be increased by the use of derivatives.
-However, the maximum value of 20% of the value of the Investment Fund may not be exceeded at any time.
+However, a maximum value of 200% of the potential market risk of a derivative-free comparable portfolio (reference portfolio) may not be exceeded at any time.
 Market risk denotes the risk that results from the market prices developing unfavourably for the Investment Fund.
 For the calculation of the potential market risk for the use of derivatives, the Company applies the qualified approach as defined in the German Derivatives Regulation (Regulation on risk management and risk measurement when using derivatives, securities lending transactions and repurchase agreements in connection with investment funds pursuant to the KAGB).
 The risks connected with the use of derivatives are controlled by means of a risk management process that enables the risk associated with the investment positions, as well as the respective contribution to the overall risk profile of the investment portfolio, to be monitored and measured at all times.